jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Full Text Search - Exit Lucene.NET, Enter SOLR/Can and should we use our BLAKE3+BASE58X based unique identifier as unique document id.md

 Nope.
 Not in raw binary form.
 Hence BLAKE3+BASE58X for anyone who needs it as a string.
 The FTS subsystem is one customer for those.
 Future user-defined scripts (for the *scriptable access to all subsystems*) are another.

-Also note that iff we were to go with `manticore` instead of `SOLR`, then we'ld be facing *document id* issues as manticore assumes you're feeding it 64bit integers or auto-generating them *for you* AFAICT.
+Also note that iff we were to go with `manticore` instead of `SOLR`, then we'd be facing *document id* issues as manticore assumes you're feeding it 64bit integers or auto-generating them *for you* AFAICT.
 (See also: [Migrating to Manticore 3: document ids – Manticore Search](https://manticoresearch.com/2019/07/04/migrating-to-manticore-3-document-ids/))
-That would mean there's yet another 64bit integer to BLAKEE3+BASE58X string-based globally unique id mapping table parked in your subsystems, but then the question becomes: is *this* FTS database transportable across nodes, now that we know it's restricted to using 64bit unique id integers?
+That would mean there's yet another 64bit integer to BLAKE3+BASE58X string-based globally unique id mapping table parked in your subsystems, but then the question becomes: is *this* FTS database transportable across nodes, now that we know it's restricted to using 64bit unique id integers?

 Yes, it is... *probably*. **With caveats, however!**
 Here the reasoning goes like this:

 Suppose you can make manticore use the SQLite `INTEGER PRIMARY KEY` 64bit unique ids, then that would be a handy 1:1 mapping without much fuss for anyone to peruse.
-When you need the BLAKE3 hash, you can do a quick SQLite table lookup query to add those and you'ld be set.
+When you need the BLAKE3 hash, you can do a quick SQLite table lookup query to add those and you'd be set.

 So far, so good.